Guide to the Gap Year

 While we hope you'll consider our industry-leading gap year programs, we know they're not right for everyone.
 This guide will help you choose the best gap year option for you.
 Rather talk to a gap year expert?
 Submit in the form below.
 Don't worry, we'll never share your contact information.

-TBB Gap Year Programs
+Thinking Beyond Border Gap Year Programs

 What is a Gap Year?